FC Brașov (1936): Crest

+Colours

 At start the club had white and blue as the club's official colors.
 These remained the colors of the team until December 1966.
 The change came following a tournament of Romania's Olympic football team in Uruguay.

 After a match with Peñarol, Csaba Györffy, player at FC Brasov, received from Peñarol's captain Alberto Spencer the shirt with which he played.
 Györffy was fascinated by the combination of yellow and black stripes and decided at the return in the country to wear the shirt during his training sessions with the team.

-The decision to change the colors of the club was taken by coach Silviu Ploeşteanu, who considered that, in the new colors, the team will be seen better on the field.
+The decision to change the colors of the club was taken by coach Silviu Ploeșteanu, who considered that, in the new colors, the team will be seen better on the field.
 Since January 1967, the team from Brașov has yellow-black as official colors, recalling the Uruguayan Peñarol team.

 Stadium

-The club played its home matches on Stadionul Silviu Ploeșteanu from Brașov, a stadium with a capacity of 8,800 seats, the biggest of Brașov County.
-In the past the club also played matches considered to be at home on Stadionul Municipal, which was demolished in 2008.
+Stadionul Silviu Ploeșteanu, previously known as Stadionul Tineretului, is a multi-purpose stadium in Brașov, Romania.
+It was built in 1936 and was called "King Carol II" Stadium.
+It is currently used mostly for football matches and is the home ground of FC Brașov and Corona Brașov.
+The arena was named after Silviu Ploeșteanu (1913–1969) on April 13, 2002, who managed the club between for 20 years.
+The central section of the stadium's north stand is the second oldest in Romanian football, its lateral sections being completed in 1980.
+The south stand was built in 1956, and the east and west stands were inaugurated in the 1969–70 season.
+The east stand was eventually demolished in the summer of 2008.
+In 2009, the night installation was inaugurated, in a championship match against Gaz Metan Mediaș.

+Municipal Stadium was a sports arena in the city of Brașov.
+It was located in the Bartolomeu district of Brașov.
+The stadium was built in the 70s and was demolished in 2008 because it was wanted to build a modern arena in its place.
+However, due to lack of funds the project stopped immediately after the stadium was demolished.